 This presents as an apparent shortening of the limb.
 There might be some amount of true shortening but apparent shortening appears more.

 Muscle wasting becomes appreciable and there is a restriction of movements of the hip in all directions.

 There is osteoporosis of the involved bones.
-This occurs due to increased circulation of the bone following inflammation.
+This occurs due to the increased circulation of the bone following inflammation.
 A slight decrease in the joint space may be visible due to cartilage destruction.

 Stage 3 – Advanced Arthritis

 There is the destruction of cartilage and bone and, the signs present in stage 2 are exaggerated.
 On x-ray, there is a further narrowing of the joint space.

 Stage 4 – Advanced Arthritis with subluxation or Dislocation

 Frank dislocation of the head of the femur may also occur.

 in the wandering or migrating acetabulum leaving its lower part empty and Shenton’s arc broken.